 The Expressway has four intermediate junctions.
 These are located at Finnieston Street, Ferry Road, Hayburn Street and Sawmill Road.

-This junction was one of the first to be constructed for the expressway in 1971.
 The overpass structure bridging Finnieston Street consists of eight intermediate spans utilising 24.5m long beams – this was copied at Sawmill Road.
 This junction was an incredible technical challenge due to the requirement for the structure to pass over two abandoned railway lines.
 It was intended that Glasgow Central Station Low Level would be reopened as the Argyle Line, with a station serving Finnieston at this location.

 The area was used as a railway engineering works from around 1890 with much of Finnieston and Stobcross Streets supported on a deck of wrought iron girders and brick jack arches above the now abandoned railway tunnels.
 Not only did the designers have to ensure that these railway tunnels were not disturbed by the construction works, but also that the new railway could pass underneath the junction at a later date.